A-Team-IOT/Server/README.md

 connection.
 The devives will need to connect via socket.io and have the server ip or url known as welll as login credentials.

 More to follow...

+VERY simple demo of what I have so far... https://www.youtube.com/watch?v=GY4pvDiLMXQ.